Charles Howard, 20th Earl of Suffolk: Early life

+In 1917, Charles succeeded to the family titles at age 11 when his father was killed at the Battle of Istabulat in the First World War.

-After leaving the Royal Naval College, Osborne, at 15, he attended Radley College, but quit in 1923 to join the windjammer Mount Stewart as an apprentice officer.
+After leaving the Royal Naval College, Osborne, at 15, he attended Radley College, but quit in 1923 to join merchant naval service on the windjammer Mount Stewart as an apprentice officer.
 After his return from a round-the-world voyage, he was commissioned in the Scots Guards but was later asked to resign from his post by his superiors because of his "wild ways".
-In 1926, he returned to Australia; where he first worked as a jackaroo and later owned a large farm jointly with Captain McColm, who had been Master of the Mount Stewart.
+In 1926, he returned to Australia, where he first worked as a jackaroo and later owned a large farm jointly with Captain McColm, who had been master of the Mount Stewart.

 He enrolled at the University of Edinburgh, graduating three years later with a first-class honours degree in chemistry and pharmacology.
-In his early twenties, he was elected a Fellow of The Royal Society of Edinburgh.
-The Nuffield Institute of Medical Research at Oxford University offered him a research post in the area of "explosives and poisons".
+In his early twenties, he was elected a Fellow of the Royal Society of Edinburgh.
+The Nuffield Institute of Medical Research at the University of Oxford offered him a research post in the area of "explosives and poisons".